Diponly/TensorFlow/README.md

 # TensorFlow
 This repository contain tensorflow basics to intermediate level.
-The data file name id housing.csv :
+The data file name id housing_price.csv :

 Here are some info about data :